Bachem Ba 349 Natter: Background

-In 1943, Luftwaffe air superiority was being challenged by the Allies over the Reich and radical innovations were required to overcome the crisis.
-Surface-to-air missiles appeared to be a promising approach to counter the Allied strategic bombing offensive; a variety of projects were started, but invariably problems with the guidance and homing systems prevented any of these from attaining operational status.
+In 1943, the air superiority of the Luftwaffe was being challenged by Allied aircraft over the Reich; seeking to overcome this crisis, German officials urgently sought out radical innovations and unconventional solutions to respond to the threat posed by Allied airpower.
+The emerging field of surface-to-air missiles appeared to be a promising approach against the Allied strategic bombing offensive; a variety of projects were started, but invariably problems with the guidance and homing systems prevented any of these from attaining operational status.
 Providing the missile with a pilot, who could operate a weapon during the brief terminal approach phase, offered a solution.

 Submissions for a simple target defence interceptor were requested by the Luftwaffe in early 1944 under the umbrella of the Jägernotprogramm, literally "Emergency Fighter Program".
 A number of simple designs were proposed, including the Heinkel P.1077 Julia, in which the pilot lay prone (on his stomach), to reduce the frontal area.

-The Julia was the front-runner for the contract.
-The initial plan was to launch the aircraft vertically, but this concept was later changed to a conventional horizontal take-off from a tricycle-wheeled trolley, similar to that used by the first eight prototypes of the Arado Ar 234 jet reconnaissance bomber.
+Following a series of evaluations by the Reichsluftfahrtministerium (RLM, Ministry of Aviation), the Julia would become the front-runner to fulfil this requirement in autumn 1944.
+The initial plan was to launch the aircraft vertically, but this concept was later changed to a conventional horizontal take-off from a tricycle-wheeled trolley, similar to that used by the first eight prototypes of the Arado Ar 234 Blitz jet reconnaissance bomber.

 Bachem's proposal

-The Natter was first conceived by Dr Erich Bachem in August 1944, after witnessing an American bombing raid on a major German city.
+The Natter was first conceived by the aeronautical engineer Erich Bachem in August 1944, after witnessing an American bombing raid on a major German city.
 He believed there ought to be a way to break up these large formations of bombers.
 His BP-20 ("Natter") was a development from a design he had worked on at Fieseler, the Fi 166 concept, but considerably more radical than the other submissions.
 It was built using glued and nailed wooden parts with an armour-plated bulkhead and bulletproof glass windshield at the front of the cockpit.
-The initial plan was to power the machine with a Walter HWK 109-509A-2 rocket engine; however, only the 109-509A-1, as used in the Me 163, was available.
-It had a sea level thrust variable between 100 kg at "idle" to 1,600 kg at full power, with the Natter's intended quartet of rear flank-mount Schmidding SG34 solid fuel rocket boosters used in its vertical launch to provide an additional 4,800 kg thrust for 10 seconds before they burned out and were jettisoned.
+The initial plan was to power the aircraft with a Walter HWK 109-509A-2 rocket engine; however, only the 109-509A-1, as used in the Me 163, was available.
+It had a sea level thrust variable between 100 kg at "idle" to 1,600 kg at full power, with the Natter's intended quartet of rear flank-mount Schmidding SG34 solid fuel rocket boosters used in its vertical launch to provide an additional 4,800 kg thrust for ten seconds before they burned out and were jettisoned.
 The experimental prototypes slid up a 20 m-tall vertical steel launch tower for a maximum sliding length of 17 m in three guideways, one for each wing tip and one for the lower tip of the ventral tail fin.
 By the time the aircraft left the tower it was hoped that it would have achieved sufficient speed to allow its aerodynamic surfaces to provide stable flight.